 Instructions

-- In a large mixing bowl, mix your batter ingredients until well combined.
+- In a large mixing bowl, whisk together your batter ingredients until well combined.

-- In another bowl, mix your Tangsuyuk sauce until well combined.
-Set aside.
+- In another bowl, mix your sweet and sour sauce until well combined and set aside.

-- Then in a large wok or deep pan set over medium heat add cooking oil.
-Place a chopstick in the oil and when you see bubbles form, you are ready to fry your pork.
-Carefully add in each piece of battered pork.
+- Heat vegetable oil in a large pan on medium heat.
+Once the oil temperature reaches 325 degrees F with a digital instant read thermometer or place a chopstick in the oil and when you see bubbles form, fry battered pork in small batches.
 Fry for 5-6 minutes flipping it over until golden brown.
-Remove and transfer to a plate.
+Remove and transfer to a wire rack or a paper towel lined plate to remove excess oil.

-- Then deep fry again for another 2-3 minutes until extra crispy and brown.
-Remove and transfer to a paper towel lined plate.
+- Then double fry the fried pork again for another 2-3 minutes until extra crispy and brown.
+Remove and transfer back to wire rack or paper towel lined plate.

-- Remove the oil and leave 1 teaspoon in the pan.
-Over medium heat fry your bell peppers and onions until they have softened, about 2-3 minutes.
-Pour in your sauce and let this reduce until it has thickened.
-Then pour the sauce into a serving bowl.
+- Remove most of the oil and leave 2 teaspoon in the pan.
+On medium heat sauté bell peppers and onions until softened, about 2-3 minutes.

 - Serve crispy pork and sauce separately and dip as needed.
 Or alternatively pour sauce over pork when ready to serve.
 Enjoy!